-Training-needs assessments will be conducted, to establish the available Disaster Management skills and experiences in the country, with the view to filling the identified gaps.
-Training of uniformed personnel in disaster response to provide back up during response will also be supported.
+Training-needs assessments at all levels will be conducted, to establish the available Disaster Management skills and experiences in the country, with the view to filling the identified gaps.
+Training of uniformed personnel, volunteers (including scouts and girl guides), employees of organisations in disaster response to provide back up during response will also be supported.
+The Office of the President will ensure that uniformed forces' involvement in Disaster Management is timely.
+Public awareness campaigns will be conducted to sensitize the general public on the same.

-The Ministry in charge of Education, Science and Technology will be supported to mainstream Disaster Management and Climate Change in training curriculum's, in order to create a progressive mass environmental literacy and national capacity building for sustainable Disaster Management.
+The Ministry in charge of Education, Science and Technology will be supported to mainstream Disaster Management and Climate Change in training curriculums, in order to create a progressive mass environmental literacy and national capacity building for sustainable Disaster Management.

-The non-human inventory will establish the existing equipment and where it is located this will inform decision-making on measures to be taken to address these gaps.
-The information will also make it easier to move equipment when needed.
+A non-human resource inventory will be undertaken by NADIMA to establish the existing equipment and where it is located.
+The inventory will help to bring out areas where gaps exist, therefore inform decision-making on measures to be undertaken when the resources are required.